-3.3 Profiles for impact speed determination
+3.4 Profiles for impact speed determination

-3.3.1 A virtual profiled line is defined around the front end of the VUT.
+3.4.1 A virtual profiled line is defined around both the front end and the rear end of the VUT.
 This line is defined by straight line segments connecting seven points that are equally distributed over the vehicle width minus 50mm on each side.
 The theoretical x,y coordinates are provided by the OEMs and verified by the test laboratory.

-Figure 3-3: Virtual profiled line around vehicle front (left) end and rear end (right)
+Figure 3-3: Virtual profiled line around both the front end (left) and rear end (right) of the VUT

-3.3.2 Around the EPT a virtual box is defined which is used to determine the impact speed.
+3.4.2 Around the EPT a virtual box is defined which is used to determine the impact speed.
 The dimensions of this virtual box are shown in Figure 3-4 below, with reference points on the hip and a virtual point where the centreline of the dummy crosses the virtual box.
 The scenario descriptions in 7.2 illustrate which of the reference points is used in that scenario.